asc4asc/bash-style-guide/start.md

 # OUTS: None
 function demo_function() {
-  verbose_print "This verbose function is called to describe the use of verbose in the demo function" echo "Hi, demo_function in action!"
+  verbose_print "This verbose function is called to describe the use of verbose in the demo function" prinf "%s\n" "Hi, demo_function in action!"
 }

 # DESC: Usage help